hejuan94/hejuan94.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Juan He is now a PhD student at Northwest University.
+Juan He is now a PhD student at Northwest University, under the supervision of Prof. Xiaojiang Chen.

 My research focuses on acoustic metasurface-enabled sensing, communication, and physical neural networks for low-power and intelligent edge systems.